 Face oils have become one of my favorite ways to hydrate and nourish aging skin—especially when dryness or dullness shows up.
 I avoided oils in my 20s (who didn’t?), but once I learned how the right oils work, I never looked back.

-This guide is all about how I use face oils to cleanse, moisturize, and care for my skin, especially over 40.
+This guide is all about how I use face oils to cleanse, moisturize, and care for my skin—including how I use them during my face and jowl massage routines.

 1. Hydrating Treatment